-Sampling will be conducted in fast-water habitats within all established sites.
-In addition, at all tributary mouth sites, a drift net pair will also be deployed upstream of the site, to collect information on the relative contribution of tributaries to fish food resources in the mainstem Susitna River.
+Sampling will be conducted in fast-water habitats within the established mainstem sites, and associated off-channel habitat sites.
 Invertebrate drift sampling will be conducted based on the USEPA's EMAP drift net sampling protocols (Klemm et al. 2000).
 Drift sampling will be conducted during daylight hours, preferably beginning shortly after arrival at a site in the morning, and will involve collecting duplicate samples (Klemm et al 1990; Klemm et al. 2000).
 Drift nets with a 250-μm mesh size will be utilized (Figure 2.2-1).
 Water velocity will be recorded with an in-net flow meter.
 The following is the procedure for sampling invertebrate drift.